didii/vue.demo/README.md

 # demo

 See other README.md's for some extra explanations.
+Most notably under ./src/first and ./src/second.
+Where First is the Vue way of parent-child relations and Second is the classic parent-child relation.

+There is a lot more to Vue than just this example.
+See the resources below for more information.

 ## Resources